Habitat

 You don't need to plant anything or buy expensive equipment to improve your deer habitat.
 You just need a chainsaw, some time, and trees you're willing to cut.
-Hinge cutting is the cheapest, most effective way to create thick bedding cover and steer deer movement on your property.
+Hinge cutting is the cheapest, most effective way to create thick bedding cover and steer deer movement on your property — and it's one of the top habitat improvements any landowner can make.

 Done right, hinge cutting transforms open timber into a jungle that holds deer year-round.
 Done wrong, it's just a mess.
 Here's how to do it right.